martinescardo/ExactRealNumberComputationInHaskell/README.md

 ```text
      xs = 0.934518     xd = 0.928604
 ```
-Maybe we can be confident that the correct result rounded to 2 digits would be $0.93$?
+Maybe we can be confident that the correct result rounded to two digits would be `0.93`?

 Let's see.
 Make the program print intermediate results:
 ```c